MusaibRasheed/Opertaing_system_lab/README.md

 # Opertaing_system_lab
-This is my os lab records that i did all the experinments in the lab
+This is my os lab records that i completed  all the experinments in the lab
 <br>
 author-Musaib